grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 Bastian quietly wrapped his long fingers around the throttle control, ready to yank it back to reverse the motors...he willed the command to be given.
 His other hand reached out in front of him and pressed palm-forward against the steel of the console, in a near-subconscious gesture to brace himself.

-Captain Percy stood behind them, one arm slung above her with her wrist twisted into the overhead strap.
+Percy stood behind them, one arm slung above her with her wrist twisted into the overhead strap.
 Her other hand held the cheroot, aflame, with a long thin string of smoke rising upwards at a slant angle relative to the orientation of the control room in the steeply diving boat.
 She stared at the depth-under-keel gauge.

 Seconds later that gauge tapped the zero pin.